The Moral Foundations Reddit Corpus: Annotation

 \section{Annotation}

-Every post in the MFRC has been labeled by at least three trained annotators from a set of five (see Table~\ref{table:1} for the distribution of annotators for the corpus) for 8 categories of moral sentiment as outlined in the new version of our annotation manual, the Moral Foundations Coding Guide-2 (see Appendix).
+Every post in the MFRC has been labeled by at least three trained annotators from a set of five (see Table~\ref{table:1} for the distribution of annotators for the corpus) for 8 categories of moral sentiment as outlined in the new version of our annotation manual (See Appendix \ref{sec:CodingGuide}).